mjcj01/mjcCRDC-Socius/Readme.md

 2. socius_data_prep.R, located within the folder "R Scripts", needs to be executed.

 3. The layouts and various figures can then be generated as needed using the other R codes in the folder "R Scripts".
 The file names correspond to the figure number in the text (e.g., Figure S2 in the supplemental text is figure_s2.r).
 The figure files can executed in any order as long as socious_data_prep.r has been executed first.

+IMPORTANT: As noted in each file, you will receive lots of errors when you run the code that pulls the legends from each plot and creates the plot layout.
+This is due to using a custom font (Seaford, in this case).
+The code will still work though!